X-Alleroi/Password-Protected-Website/README.md

 ## Acknowledgments

-The project was inspired by the need for simple password protection in web applications.
+The project was inspired by the TheInvasionHasBegun.com

 ## Contributing